Image description

 Avoid:

-• large amounts of tomato sauce, garlic, or onions, which can cause stomach upset.
+• large amounts of tomato sauce, garlic, or onions, which can cause stomach upset and vomiting.

 If your dog eats a toxic substance or shows concerning symptoms, contact your veterinarian or an animal poison control resource immediately.